AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

 The original code submitted for Go MSAL was a translation of either Java or .Net code.
 This was done as a best effort by an intern who was attempting their first crack at Go.
 It had a very interesting structure that didn't fit into Go style and made it difficult to understand or change.
-It used global locks, global variables, base type classes (mimicing inheritence), ...
+It used global locks, global variables, base type classes (mimicing inheritance), ...

 This probably should have be re-written from scratch, but we decided to try and do it in pieces.
 The lesson to be learned from this is that this type of refactor leads to re-writing the code 7 or 8 times instead of once.